cfpb/consumerfinance.gov/docs/related-projects.md

 will be automatically added to the [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) in the Python containers.
-Apps ntained within will be importable from Python running in the Docker containers, and will take precedence over any versions installed from requirements files as part of the Docker images.
+Apps located within will be importable from Python running in the Docker containers, and will take precedence over any versions installed from requirements files as part of the Docker images.